 \subsection{Unaugmented HEGY test}

-In the proceeding section our analysis focuses on the augmented HEGY test, an extension of the ADF test to the seasonal unit root setting.
-An important alternative of the ADF test is the Phillips-Perron test (Phillips and Perron, 1988).
+In the preceding section our analysis focuses on the augmented HEGY test, an extension of the ADF test to the seasonal unit root setting.
+An important alternative of the ADF test is the Phillips-Perron test (\cite{phillips1988}).
 While the ADF test assumes an AR structure over the noise and thus becomes parametric, its semi-parametric counterpart, Phillips-Perron test, allows a wide class of weakly dependent noises.
-Unaugmented HEGY test (Breitung and Franses, 1998), as the extension of Phillips-Perron test to the seasonal unit root, inherits the semi-parametric nature and does not assume the noise to be AR.
-Given seasonal heterogeneity, it will be shown in Theorem \ref{unaug real} that the unaugmented HEGY test estimates seasonal unit root consistently under the very general VMA$(\infty)$ class of noise (Assumption 1.A), instead of the more restrictive VARMA$(p,q)$ class of noise (Assumption 1.B), which is needed for the augmented HEGY test.
+The unaugmented HEGY test (\cite{breitung1998}), as the extension of Phillips-Perron test to the seasonal unit root, inherits the semi-parametric nature and does not assume the noise to be AR.
+Given periodic variation, it will be shown in Theorem \ref{unaug real} that the unaugmented HEGY test estimates seasonal unit roots consistently under a very general VMA$(\infty)$ class of noise (Assumption \ref{assump 1a}), instead of a more restrictive VARMA$(p,q)$ class of noise (Assumption \ref{assump 1b}), which we need for the augmented HEGY test.

 Now we specify the unaugmented HEGY test.
-Consider regression
+Consider the non-periodic regression equation